Euro sinks to 11-1/2-year low, bonds gain after ECB

 The rise in European stock prices was limited by the prospect of an economic slowdown in China, with mining companies falling on the outlook.

-Beijing announced a 7 percent growth target for the year and signaled that the lowest rate of expansion for a quarter of a century is the "new normal."
+Beijing announced a 7 percent growth target for the year and signalled that the lowest rate of expansion for a quarter of a century is the "new normal."

 The euro EUR= slumped below $1.100 for the first time since September 2003.
 It was last down 0.5 percent at $1.1024.
 Against the yen, it was down 0.1 percent, at 132.46 yen EURJPY=.